How to configure Cisco CBS350 for Crestron NVX and Dante

 NB: The switch with the lowest IP number will be auto elected, if you would like to manually assign a switch to be the querier switch to "User Defined"

-14. Repeat the steps from 1 - 13: For all the switches on the network, it's important to have all switches on the same firmware version, it is not recommended to mix different brands or models to deploy a sucesful network deployment.
+Repeat the steps from 1 - 13: For all the switches on the network, it's important to have all switches on the same firmware version, it is not recommended to mix different brands or models to deploy a successful network deployment.

 —— Test your work ——

 YOT LTD works exclusively with it's partners and does not carry out or support to end customers.
-If you wish to become our partner visit our Become a Partner page and sign up to gain access to all the knoweldge to be a sucessful integrator, MSP and installer.
+If you wish to become our partner visit our Become a Partner page and sign up to gain access to all the knowledge to be a successful integrator, MSP and installer.